kaylorchen/ai_framework_demo/readme.md

+# Download Model
+There is a [repository](https://github.com/kaylorchen/model_convert) with github action to converting model, you can find om(huaiwei), rknn(rockchip) and onnx in the repository.

 # Install Dependencies

 PS: The project only supports Ubuntu 22.04.
 If you wish to support other systems, please send an email to kaylor.chen@qq.com.
 Consultation fees are required.
 Thank you.